sirgalleto/cv/index.md

 - _Key accomplishments_
     - Purposed and applied the GeoJSON spec in the codebase, removing duplication on code and standardizing the storage of geo-information.
     - Created a script for documenting the interface of internal modules, saving 90% of the time for updating the documentation.
+    - Main collaboration of the re-implementation of the delivery process of the platform with a release cadence of 2 weeks.

 `Jan 2017 - Apr 2019`
 __Software Engineer at [Wizeline](http://wizeline.com/)__, Guadalajara, Mex.